5 events worth checking out in Washington this week

-From a course on international humanitarian law to a fundraiser in aid of Guatemalan schoolchildren, there's plenty to enjoy in Washington this week.
+From a film screening to a comedy show featuring veterans and military members, there's plenty to enjoy in Washington this week.
 Read on for a rundown of ideas for how to fill your calendar.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline and its partners, including this website, a commission on clicks and transactions.